January 2014, Paris.

-I’m from Bombay, India, and currently living in Paris with the love of my life.
+I’m from Bombay, India, currently based in Paris.

-In September 2007, I created this blog to chronicle my escapades in the kitchen.
+I created this blog in September 2007 as a place to document my escapades in the kitchen.
 Little did I know back then that this blog would go on to change my life.

 I have worked in a commercial pastry kitchen in Bombay.
-I ran my own catering business for a brief period that got hugely popular in a short period (Bombay people, you rock!).
-And I was on the panel of food writers that were sponsored by the Italian Government and European Union for a week long food and wine program across Italy.
+I ran my own catering business for a brief period that got hugely popular in a short period.
+I was also on the panel of food writers that were sponsored by the EU for a week long food and wine program across Italy.
+I’ve also taught a bunch workshops on baking.
 Over the years, my tiny space on the internet has been recognised both locally and internationally.

-Ever since I was 18 and learned of Le Cordon Bleu, I dreamed of studying there.
+Ever since I was a teenager, I dreamed of studying at Le Cordon Bleu and becoming a pastry chef.
 “That’s not a job!” everyone said.
 So I finished college, and took on a regular marketing job, just like the other kids at school.
-Fast forward to 2011, I was awarded not one, but two prestigious scholarships from The Culinary Trust and The James Beard Foundation that turned my teenage dream into reality.
-Both these scholarships are awarded to just one candidate each year.
+Fast forward to 2013, I now have three prestigious scholarships from The Culinary Trust (2011, 2013) and The James Beard Foundation (2011) under my belt, that turned my teenage dream into reality.
+These scholarships are awarded to just one candidate each year.

-I now have a certificate for both Patisserie (London) and Cuisine (Paris) from Le Cordon Bleu under my belt and it feels terrific.
+I now have a certificate for both Patisserie (London) and Cuisine (Paris) from Le Cordon Bleu, and it feels terrific.
 I loved every minute of school, especially Paris, and I can’t wait to go back there and learn from my favourite chefs.
 While at school, I discovered that I actually do enjoy cooking and not just baking.
-So that confused me a bit.
 In the summer I spent in London I did a stage at a bakery and a pizza van and I was even lucky enough to get into Fergus Henderson’s kitchen at St John Bread and Wine where I learned a heck lot about butchery.
-I plan to continue to stage at some of my favourite restaurants and cafés in Europe while I can.